Music From The White Stone

 From discussions with parents and other music teachers locally Paul felt the need to address a gap in services to traditional music in the area.
 In 2012 Paul set up the first Ceol na Coille Summer School of Irish Traditional Music.
 Ceol na Coille’s aims are to deliver high quality level of master classes and tuition in traditional music inviting nationally recognized musicians to deliver the master classes.
 The Summer School to date has welcomed students of all ages from USA, Canada, Belgium, Holland, Germany, Austria, New Zealand, England, Scotland, Japan, Hungary and throughout Ireland.
 To accommodate the growing interest and numbers, Ceol na Coille have moved to the fantastic new facilities in Coláiste Ailigh, Cnoc na Mona, Letterkenny.
 The Summer School program also runs a very successful CPD course for teachers in traditional music ‘An Integrated Approach to Irish Music Pedagogy’ and has been approved by the Department of Education and Science.

-A solo album, ‘Music From The White Stone’ will be released in early July 2019.
+Paul released his solo album, ‘Music From The White Stone’ in early July 2019.
 Paul is joined on the album by Tim Edey – Guitar, Joleen McLaughlin – Harp and Roisin McGrory – Fiddle.
 The album explores music from the Honoria Galwey Collection, the Donegal fiddle repertoire and some new compositions of Paul’s.

 Paul still performs throughout Ireland and abroad and is highly sought after as a tutor for master classes and stagecraft performance.
 Paul’s musicianship reflects his musical apprenticeship, a deeply rooted education in the style, tradition and flair of the Irish music of his native Inishowen.
 His command of the music enables him to show his virtuosity with versatility.